GerardSh/SoftwareUniversity/01 C#/05 HTML & CSS/05 Working with Forms/README.md

 Additionally, you can dynamically assign CSS classes to elements based on backend logic, allowing flexible styling.
 Once the HTML is rendered in the browser, the CSS is applied in the usual way.
 # Bookmarks

+[Palettes | Flat UI Colors 🎨 280 handpicked colors ready for COPY & PASTE](https://flatuicolors.com/) - provides developers with a curated collection of 280 ready-to-use color codes, making it easy to implement attractive and consistent color schemes in web or app designs.

 Completion: 23.09.2024